-National Parks are a prime tourist attraction.
+National Parks are prime tourist attractions.
 They are areas marked out and set aside by the government to preserve its natural state and resources for tourism.
 National parks are an essential revenue-generating venture for the state and a cool spot for tourists to experience nature in a calm atmosphere.
 The national park in the US attracted an estimated 237 million visitors to 62 parks.
-As euphoric as the ambiance of National parks are, it will amaze you to discover several least visited national parks; we collage a list of 10 least visited national parks instead, brace up for the surprises.
+As euphoric as the ambiance of National parks is, it will amaze you to discover several least visited national parks; we collage a list of 10 least visited national parks instead, brace up for the surprises.

 1. Dry Tortugas National Park, Florida.

 The park is located at Key West in Florida and is about 70percent west occupying an entire landscape of 100-square-mile.

 The Dry Tortugas National Park can only be accessed via boat or a plane owing to its surrounding which is covered with water.
 Part of its key attraction is the fortress built during the 19th century, which aided the military in protecting vital shipping lanes, doubling as a prison during the civil war.
 The Dry Tortugas National Park is one of the least visited national parks in the US.

 2. Wrangell-St. Elias National Park and Preserve, Alaska.